Igigog/anomaly-modding-book/README.md

 Also, hardcore modding dudes are also welcome.

+> [!IMPORTANT]
-> **Please keep in mind that the book is still being written, and the information provided here may not be accurate, or may not be provided at all!**
+> Please keep in mind that the book is still being written, and the information provided here may not be accurate, or may not be provided at all!

 ## Found something blank, incomplete, or wrong?